a0s/terraform-eks-karpenter/README.md

 - **Cost Optimization**: Leverages Graviton and Spot instances for better price/performance
 - **Multi-Architecture Support**: Run workloads on either x86 or ARM64 nodes based on pod requirements
 - **Multiple Environments**: Supports creation of multiple environments (dev, prod, etc.)

+## Out of Scope

+This example focuses on demonstrating core EKS and Karpenter functionality.
+The following production-ready practices are intentionally not included:

+- **Cross-Account Role Assumption**: This example runs directly as a user with appropriate permissions.
+In production environments, infrastructure deployment typically uses role assumption to a separate AWS account, following the principle of resource separation between user accounts and resource accounts.

+- **Private Endpoint Access**: The cluster is configured with `endpoint_public_access = true` for simplicity.
+In production, it's recommended to disable public endpoint access and connect to the cluster through a VPN for enhanced security.

+- **Alternative Access Methods**: Users are added via `access_entries` in this example.
+However, in some scenarios, access through Service Accounts with RBAC and pre-generated kubectl configs may be sufficient and more appropriate for your use case.

+- **CI/CD Pipeline**: For simplicity, this example deploys workloads using a pre-generated kubectl config file.
+In production, deployments are typically handled through CI/CD pipelines (e.g., GitHub Actions) or GitOps tools like ArgoCD.

 ## Architecture